Commissions and Fees: Plot

 Lane has breakfast with a member of the American Association of Advertising Agencies, who praises his fiscal track record and asks him to serve as head of the association's fiscal control committee.
 He accepts.
-Examining the company financial records, Bert Cooper (Robert Morse) finds Lane's forged check and accuses Don of giving an unauthorized Christmas bonus, accusing Don of not acting like a grown up and leaving Don surprised and angry while promising he'll take care of the problem.
-Don calls Lane into his office, shows him the check and serves him a drink.
-Lane pretends to be ignorant at first, but then apologizes while arguing that he was only taking his own money that he had previously invested and for which he had not been compensated, lambasting Don as being out of touch with how people who aren't rich have to live.
-Don stuns Lane when he firmly demands his resignation and gives him the weekend to think of an "elegant exit", assuring him that this is the worst part of starting over.
-Lane wanders over to Joan's (Christina Hendricks) office with the drink still in his hand, but she sends him away after he makes an insinuating comment.
+Examining the company financial records, Bert Cooper (Robert Morse) finds Lane's forged check and accuses Don of giving an unauthorized Christmas bonus.
+Don privately calls Lane into his office to show him the check and demands his resignation.
+Lane argues that he was only taking his own money that he previously invested and for which he had not been compensated, lambasting Don as being out of touch with how people who aren't rich have to live.
+Don gives him the weekend to think of an "elegant exit."
+Lane wanders over to Joan's (Christina Hendricks) office, but she sends him away after he makes an insinuating comment.

 At a partners meeting, Pete (Vincent Kartheiser) says Jaguar would like to pay SCDP via a fee structure instead of straight commission.
-He adds that Jaguar's tire supplier, Dunlop, is interested in meeting with SCDP.
-Later declaring that he is tired of meager accounts, Don tells Roger to arrange a meeting with Ed Baxter at Dow Chemical Company.
-Roger calls Dow the "Moby-Dick" of accounts and reminds him that Ken Cosgrove (Aaron Staton) is hesitant about doing business with his father-in-law, but Don does not care.
+He adds that Jaguar's tire supplier Dunlop is interested in meeting with SCDP.
+Tired of meager accounts, Don tells Roger to arrange a meeting with Ed Baxter at Dow Chemical Company.
+Roger reminds him that Ken Cosgrove (Aaron Staton) is hesitant about doing business with his father-in-law, but Don does not care.
 Over drinks, Roger tells Ken they are going after Dow Chemical but assures him he is not obligated to work on the account.
-Ken agrees to keep the proceedings secret from his wife if Roger agrees to force him onto the account and to exclude Pete from all meetings.
+Ken agrees to keep the proceedings secret from his wife if Roger agrees to say he forced Ken onto the account and to exclude Pete from all meetings.
 Roger tells Don he arranged a meeting with Baxter on Monday.